elastic/eck-diagnostics/README.md

 * Secret (metadata only)

 ### In the workload resources namespaces
-In addition to the resources mentioned above:
+In addition to the resources mentioned above, the following Kubernetes resources are retrieved:
 * ReplicaSet
 * Deployment
 * DaemonSet
 * PersistentVolume
 * PersistentVolumeClaim
 * Endpoint

+In addition the ECK related custom resources are included in those namespaces as well:
+* Agent
+* ApmServer
-* Kibana
+* ElasticMapsServer
 * Elasticsearch
-* ApmServer
 * EnterpriseSearch
-* Agent
-* ElasticMapsServer
+* Kibana

 ### Logs
 All logs are collected in the operator namespaces (`-o, --operator-namespaces`), in the workload resource namespaces only those logs are collected that originate in Pods managed by ECK.